msft-davidlee/contoso-customer-service-aks/README.md

 | MS_AZURE_CREDENTIALS | <pre>{<br/>&nbsp;&nbsp;&nbsp;&nbsp;"clientId": "",<br/>&nbsp;&nbsp;&nbsp;&nbsp;"clientSecret": "", <br/>&nbsp;&nbsp;&nbsp;&nbsp;"subscriptionId": "",<br/>&nbsp;&nbsp;&nbsp;&nbsp;"tenantId": "" <br/>}</pre> |
 | PREFIX | mytodos - or whatever name you would like for all your resources |

+## Deploying with Default Nginx Ingress Controller
+If you did not enable Frontdoor or Application Gateway, the deployment would default to use Nginx Ingress Controller.

+### Issue(s)

+1. There is an issue with the Ngix Ingress Controller where the Kubernetes Load Balancer's health check probes would NOT be configured correctly.
+The path is configured as just / but really needs to be /healthz.
+You would need to fix this manually.

 ## Deploying Frontdoor
 If you are deploying Frontdoor.
 Frontdoor by already has its domain name with SSL cert and that's what we will be using.